 “Miracles don’t have to be big and they can happen in the unlikeliest of places.
 Sometimes they are so small people dont notice.
 Sometimes miracles are shy.
 They brush against your cheek, they settle on your eyelashes.
 They wait for you to notice, then melt away”.
 (Grace McGleen – The Land of Decoration)

 Hello!
-I’m Tracey and I’m so glad your here.
-I know you have a lot to do today and places you need to be so I really appreciate you coming on by.
+So glad your here.
 Wondering what you’ll find ?
 It’s simple – this is where I tell stories about making this house I live in a home and other things that have my heart – these children, this family, this faith, this moment.

 And other not so ordinary everyday miracles.